ey92/notes/6010notes.md

 missing 2 lectures
 ---

+# Networks
 **Metcalfe’s Law**, which states that the value of a network is proportional to the square of the number of connected users
 - doesn't apply to Uber/Lyft
 - whoever has majority of drivers will slowly win

  # Networks
  **Protocols** - rules of navigating and sharing networks

 - HTTP aka WWW, supports 1:M asynchronous communication
  	- views wolrd as collection of docuents, each with address
  	- address -> document
  	- hypertext: text can be linked to more docmuents (nonlinear sequence of documents)
 - email, telnet, FTP

 ### HTTP
 - TCP
 - IP: addressing
 - client-server
 - multiple layers bc developed at different times and served different purposes/"multi-purpose components"
 - technologies change incrementally, allowing managers to anticipate if they know what to watch and follow the development
 - technologies take a long time todevelop, commercialize, and even longer before widespread adoption

 - 1948 Vannevar Bush: concept of WWW 1948 called Memex, manual system
 - 1980s UMinnesota: Gopher, failed because no links, text-only, no GUI